avnet-iotconnect/avnet-iotconnect.github.io/documentation/iotc-azurertos-stm32-u5/QUICKSTART.md

 Running this script will make it so that only TrustZone enabled applications are authorized to run on the board.
 This only needs to be run once per board.
 * Execute the *tfm-update.bat* batch script included in the package to setup TFM on the board along with the IoTConnect firmware.

-** Note: After completion of this demo, the *trust-zone-disable.bat* batch script can be run to once again allow non-TrustZone applications to be executed. **Do not run this now**

 # 5. Device Configuration
 * Ensure the serial terminal application is running.
 * Press the RST button on the board and look for the "X-CUBE-AZURE" title block.
 This may take 1 or two presses of the button.
 (The reset button is the black button labled "RST" next to the only blue button on the top of the board.)